 When you connect to a VPN (virtual private network), you probably trust that your traffic is safe and secure.
-But that connection can easily be interrupted or drop, particularly if you are on a mobile device.
+But that VPN connection can easily be interrupted or dropped, particularly if you are on a mobile device.
 This is why a VPN kill switch is so important.
 It ensures all internet traffic remains encrypted and secure within the VPN tunnel.

 So what is a VPN kill switch exactly?

 In short, a VPN kill switch will keep your data secure by blocking traffic or certain connections if the encrypted VPN tunnel is not active.
-We’ll examine exactly how this works in more detail below, as well as looking at different real-world examples.
+We’ll examine exactly how this works in more detail below, as well as look at different real-world examples.
 But first, let’s cover some basics.

 Your privacy is at risk

 According to this news report, there are over 15 billion stolen logins (usernames + passwords) available for sale on the internet right now.
 Combined with information gleaned from your IP address, a hacker would be well on his or her way to all sorts of nasty tricks, including breaking into your accounts and stealing your identity.

 While protecting the login credentials that businesses and governments store in their poorly-protected databases is out of our hands, you can take steps to hide your IP address.
 Using a VPN can prevent your real IP address from making it into those business and government databases, meaning that someone who got their hands on your login information wouldn’t be able to tell it belongs to you.

 When you go online with a VPN, your unique IP address and location are concealed from the websites, trackers, and anyone else online.
 This information is replaced with the VPN server’s IP address and location, as you can see in the diagram below.
 Additionally, your internet traffic gets fully encrypted between your device and the VPN server.